Kong/docs.konghq.com/app/1.1.x/configuration.md

 #### dns_no_sync

 If enabled, then upon a cache-miss every request will trigger its own dns query.

 When disabled multiple requests for the same name/type will be synchronised to a single query.

 Default: `off`

 ---

-### Development & miscellaneous section
+### Development & Miscellaneous section

 Additional settings inherited from lua-nginx-module allowing for more flexibility and advanced usage.